 As men’s fitness and physiques come more and more under scrutiny, many feel that the best means of losing pounds is to invest in flexible gym memberships.
-But there is unfortunately a lot more to losing weight than simply arranging a monthly direct debit or investing in men’s fitness apparel.
+But there is unfortunately a lot more to losing weight than simply arranging a monthly direct debit or investing in tracksuits for men.
 As much effort has to go into losing weight as it did into gaining it.
 Some would say that gaining weight takes very little effort at all, and there is a basis for this argument.
 However, consuming more calories than you expend, over a prolonged period, does take some effort.

 Rather than focus on the negatives however, let’s look at some positives.
 If you are considering losing weight, then you have already taken an interest in the subject and may indeed have taken the all important first step.
 Decision made, now comes the hard part – the effort, and losing weight will take effort.
 All is not lost however and here we look at some basic tips to assist you in your quest.
 Tough times may lie ahead, but remember that you are not alone, you are not the first, nor will you be the last.